Shared Path: Unraveling Memorization in Multilingual LLMs through Language Similarities: Limitations

 \section{Limitations}

-While our work provides the first large-scale analysis of memorization in MLLMs, we primarily analyze models in their pre-trained state and do not explore how fine-tuning or instruction tuning might alter memorization behavior—especially in task-specific or alignment-sensitive contexts.
-Nonetheless, we offer a principled and extensible foundation for understanding memorization through the lens of language similarity in multilingual models.
+Our proposed memorization metric relies on a manually selected similarity threshold to construct the graph, making it sensitive to this parameter and limiting its applicability to languages with low similarity to others, which often become isolated nodes and reduce interpretability.
+A more robust approach could involve adaptive threshold optimization or the development of threshold-free methods that fully leverage language similarity without requiring manual intervention.
+While our work provides the first large-scale analysis of memorization in MLLMs, we primarily examine models in their pre-trained state and do not explore how fine-tuning or instruction tuning may alter memorization behavior, particularly in task-specific or alignment-sensitive contexts.
+Nonetheless, we believe our study offers a principled and extensible foundation for understanding memorization through the lens of language similarity in multilingual models.